-Projects that abut an intersection shall upgrade any existing marked pedestrian crosswalk to a high-visibility crosswalk at an Affected Street.
+Projects that abut an intersection shall upgrade any existing marked pedestrian crosswalk to a high-visibility crosswalk at an Affected Street at the corresponding corner(s).

 All marked crosswalks shall be installed as High-Visibility Crosswalks, pursuant to Burbank Standard Plan BT-409A-1.